Residential Codes

 The state-developed residential code, referred to as Wisconsin Administrative Chapter SPS 322, Wisconsin Uniform Dwelling Code (UDC), is mandatory statewide for one- and two-family dwellings and incorporates the 2009 IECC with state amendments.
 These amendments are more restrictive for underfloor insulation for heated slabs.
 Local governments cannot modify the UDC and are required to enforce the UDC.

 Wyoming's residential building code is voluntary.
 Known as the ICBO Uniform Building Code, it is based on the 1989 MEC and may be adopted and enforced by local jurisdictions.
 Some jurisdictions have adopted more stringent codes than the voluntary standard: the 8 most populated cities and counties in Wyoming have an energy code that meets or exceeds the IECC 2006 or equivalent.
-Teton County and Jackson are moving to the IECC 2012; Cheyenne adopted the IECC 2009; Casper, Rock Springs, and Gillette adopted a modified IECC 2006.
+Teton County and Jackson have adopted the IECC 2012; Cheyenne adopted the IECC 2009.